fullstack-hy2020/misc/project.md

 By following these guidelines, you can use video tutorials effectively as a learning tool while ensuring that your project reflects your own creativity and skills.

 ## Requirements for the returned application

-- In the README of your repository you must have all of the following:
+- In the README of your repository, you must have all of the following:
-  - Link to an address, where the application is running.
-If you're creating a mobile application, demo will be scheduled individually.
+  - Link to an address where the application is running.
+If you're creating a mobile application, a demo will be scheduled individually.
   - Some user instructions and explanation of the purpose of your project (ie. what does it do), or a link to them
   - Link to work hours listing.
 Do it as a .md, pdf, or in some way that is immediately visible (ie. no file download required)
     - Sufficient precision level for time keeping is [this](https://github.com/mluukkai/OtmTodoApp/blob/master/dokumentaatio/tuntikirjanpito.md)